oneananda/asp_dot_net_core_projects/README.md

 Explores building hybrid Blazor applications using Blazor WebAssembly and Blazor Server together.
 It explains scenarios where hybrid architecture provides the best of both worlds, along with deployment and performance considerations.

 ---

+### 050_Bundling_Multiple_Sites_To_Container

+This project showcases strategies for bundling multiple ASP.NET Core sites or APIs into a single container image.
+Useful for microservices architecture, the project emphasizes Docker multi-stage builds and orchestration with Docker Compose.

+---